LukeyReyno/LukeyReyno/README.md

 Some of my interests include:
 - 🤖Robotics
-- Coding in 🐍Python, 🕹️SystemVerilog, and ☕Java
+- Coding in 🐍Python, C++, and ☕Java
 - 💻Amateur Web Design
 - 💡Small Electronic Projects
 - 🖥️PC Hardware and Computer Games